• Skip to main content

 45 degree angle photo of plated cake mix cobbler

-Quick to make. t's a simple dump and bake recipe that will be mixed together using pantry staples in less than 10 minutes then just pop it in the oven!
-It is really convenient and can be easily prepped ahead of time.
+• Super Quick.
+Just like a peach dump cake, this recipe is made in a few simple steps using pantry staples in less than 10 minutes.
+That’s right, no fancy stand mixers required!
+Once assembled, just pop it in the oven!
+This is one of my favorite peach desserts because it is convenient and can be easily prepped ahead of time.

-Budget friendly!
-I love that you can pick up all these ingredients for a really great price, especially when fresh summer peaches are in season!
+• Budget-Friendly!
+I love that you can pick up all these ingredients for a great price, especially when fresh summer peaches are in season!

 Simple but special recipes are what I'm about, so you know this delicious cobbler recipe is going to be an easy dessert recipe to make!